willsam100/CodingWIthSamBlog/_posts/2019-03-11-xamarin-forms-push-notifications-a-worked-example-with-fcm-on-android.md

 </tr>
 </tbody>
 </table>
-<p>Make sure your app is either running in the background, or in the foreground.
+Make sure your app is either running in the background, or in the foreground.
 It's best to be connected to the debugger.
-Send the curl request, and in the logs, you should see the <code>title</code> and <code>body</code> printed out.</p>
+Send the curl request, and in the logs, you should see the <code>title</code> and <code>body</code> printed out.
-<p>If you have trouble receiving messages see the below for the troubleshooting section.</p>
+If you have trouble receiving messages see the below for the troubleshooting section.
-<p>More on this whole background/foreground thing later!</p>
+More on this whole background/foreground thing later!
-<p>We're done, at least for now on the app.
-On to refining the backend (and seeing in detail what we did with that curl request).</p>
+We're done, at least for now on the app.
+On to refining the backend (and seeing in detail what we did with that curl request).

-<h2>The backend</h2>
+## The backend
-<p>As already stated, in order to send messages to a single device, the instanceID token is needed.
-For this the backend is really made up of two parts:<br />
+As already stated, in order to send messages to a single device, the instanceID token is needed.
+For this the backend is really made up of two parts:
-- receiving and storing the InstanceID Token<br />
+- receiving and storing the InstanceID Token
-- sending a message to the device</p>
+- sending a message to the device

-<h4>Receiving and storing the InstanceID token</h4>
+### Receiving and storing the InstanceID token
-<p>I won't go into too much detail on the first point; it's really just building a REST API that accepts the value.
+I won't go into too much detail on the first point; it's really just building a REST API that accepts the value.
 A couple of key requirements are to make sure to <em>link the InstanceID token with a device identifier, and preferably the user</em>.
-This provides the link, so that at the application level on the server/app we can send a message to a user or device, lookup the InstanceID token, and then fire off the message via FCM.</p>
+This provides the link, so that at the application level on the server/app we can send a message to a user or device, lookup the InstanceID token, and then fire off the message via FCM.

-<h2>Sending messages to the device</h2>
+## Sending messages to the device
-<p>Onto the second part, sending a message to the device.
+Onto the second part, sending a message to the device.
 Google's documentation on this is at first a little misleading.
-There are two APIs and they are both valid, though one is label <code>legacy</code> (I thought we had semver for this).</p>
+There are two APIs and they are both valid, though one is label <code>legacy</code> (I thought we had semver for this).

-<p>If you have an existing GCM system, the only thing you need to do is change the base URL, from <code>gcm-http.googleapis.com/gcm/</code> to <code>fcm.googleapis.com/fcm/</code>.
+If you have an existing GCM system, the only thing you need to do is change the base URL, from <code>gcm-http.googleapis.com/gcm/</code> to <code>fcm.googleapis.com/fcm/</code>.
 The rest of the API will still work.
-As Google states in their documentation, they are not removing them yet.</p>
+As Google states in their documentation, they are not removing them yet.

-<blockquote><p>"The FCM equivalent of the GCM HTTP protocol is labelled "legacy" only to distinguish it clearly from the HTTP v1 API.
+<blockquote>"The FCM equivalent of the GCM HTTP protocol is labelled "legacy" only to distinguish it clearly from the HTTP v1 API.
 The API is fully supported and Google has no near-term plan to deprecate it."
-Google - <a href="https://developers.google.com/cloud-messaging/android/android-migrate-fcm#update-server-endpoints">https://developers.google.com/cloud-messaging/android/android-migrate-fcm#update-server-endpoints</a></p></blockquote>
+Google - <a href="https://developers.google.com/cloud-messaging/android/android-migrate-fcm#update-server-endpoints">https://developers.google.com/cloud-messaging/android/android-migrate-fcm#update-server-endpoints</a></blockquote>
-<p>When we send the curl request, we used the legacy API, with the newly updated endpoint.
-According to Google's docs, everything is fine with this approach, nothing is going to be turned off.</p>
+When we send the curl request, we used the legacy API, with the newly updated endpoint.
+According to Google's docs, everything is fine with this approach, nothing is going to be turned off.

-<h4>What's with legacy, should I upgrade?</h4>
+### What's with legacy, should I upgrade?
-<p>The new API is titled 'FCM HTTP v1 API' (again it's called v1, but it's really the second version the legacy one was the first), and has two main benefits:<br />
+The new API is titled 'FCM HTTP v1 API' (again it's called v1, but it's really the second version the legacy one was the first), and has two main benefits:

-- Security is a little better (short-lived OAuth 2.0 tokens)<br />
+- Security is a little better (short-lived OAuth 2.0 tokens)
-- Custom messages per platform (ie iOS vs Android)</p>
+- Custom messages per platform (ie iOS vs Android)

-<p>The security tokens are nice, but not essential.
-For the platform messages, well, we're using Xamarin Forms so from a high level the business logic should be same, ie you probably don't need specific messages.</p>
+The security tokens are nice, but not essential.
+For the platform messages, well, we're using Xamarin Forms so from a high level the business logic should be same, ie you probably don't need specific messages.

-<h4>If targeting the new API</h4>
+### If targeting the new API
-<p>Their main guide is here: <a href="https://firebase.google.com/docs/cloud-messaging/migrate-v1">https://firebase.google.com/docs/cloud-messaging/migrate-v1</a> it's simple if you're using Java.<br />
+Their main guide is here: <a href="https://firebase.google.com/docs/cloud-messaging/migrate-v1">https://firebase.google.com/docs/cloud-messaging/migrate-v1</a> it's simple if you're using Java.

-If you're using .NET, the library and setup details are here: <a href="https://firebase.google.com/docs/admin/setup">https://firebase.google.com/docs/admin/setup</a></p>
+If you're using .NET, the library and setup details are here: <a href="https://firebase.google.com/docs/admin/setup">https://firebase.google.com/docs/admin/setup</a>

-<h4>Sending messages with the 'Legacy' API</h4>
+### Sending messages with the 'Legacy' API
-<p>Full docs are <a href="https://firebase.google.com/docs/cloud-messaging/http-server-ref">here</a>,but that's rather verbose and abstract.</p>
+Full docs are <a href="https://firebase.google.com/docs/cloud-messaging/http-server-ref">here</a>,but that's rather verbose and abstract.
-<p>Here is the curl example again:</p>
+Here is the curl example again:
 <table class="pre">
 <tbody>
 <tr>